ChaitanyaOriganti/E-commerce-Sales-Pipeline/README.md

 Clean and Transform: Thoroughly clean the dataset, addressing missing entries, potential anomalies, and inconsistencies.
 Normalize data formats as needed for streamlined analysis.

 #  Phase 2: Data Infrastructure
-## ClickHouse Implementation: Install and set up ClickHouse.
+## ClickHouse Implementation:
+Install and set up ClickHouse.
 Its columnar structure makes it ideal for the scale and speed needed with e-commerce analytics workloads.
 Design a table schema that aligns with your data and the analysis you intend to perform.

-## Airflow for Orchestration: Install Apache Airflow.
+## Airflow for Orchestration:
+Install Apache Airflow.
 Construct DAGs to automate the following:
+## Extraction:
-## Extraction: Pull data from your source system(s).
+Pull data from your source system(s).
+## Transformation:
-## Transformation: Apply data cleaning and preparation logic.
+Apply data cleaning and preparation logic.
+## Loading:
-## Loading: Insert the transformed data into your ClickHouse data warehouse.
+Insert the transformed data into your ClickHouse data warehouse.
+## Scheduling:
-## Scheduling: Set DAGs to execute on a chosen schedule (e.g., daily updates).
+Set DAGs to execute on a chosen schedule (e.g., daily updates).

-Key Considerations
+# Key Considerations

-## Data Quality: Prioritize meticulous data cleaning to ensure downstream analysis is built on a solid foundation.
+## Data Quality: P
+Prioritize meticulous data cleaning to ensure downstream analysis is built on a solid foundation.
+## Scalability:
-## Scalability: Design your ClickHouse schema and Airflow workflows to handle increasing data volumes as your e-commerce business grows.
+Design your ClickHouse schema and Airflow workflows to handle increasing data volumes as your e-commerce business grows.